whwatkinson/wigglegraph/wiggle_query_language/clauses/make/README_MAKE.md

 ## Examples:

 1. Creation of a single node with no properties
-   - Use case: INSERT HERE
     ```
     MAKE (:NodeLabel);
     ```
 2. Creation of a two node with no properties
-   - Use case: INSERT HERE
     ```
     MAKE (:NodeLabel), (:NodeLabel);
     ```
 3. Creation of a single node with a node handle
-   - Use case: INSERT HERE
     ```
     MAKE (node:NodeLabel);
     ```
 4. Creation of a single node with properties
-   - Use case: INSERT HERE
     ```
     MAKE (node:NodeLabel {int: 1, str: '2', str2:"2_4", float: 3.14, list: [1, '2', "2_4", "3 4", 3.14]});
     ```
 5. Creation of two nodes, without a named relationship.
-   - Use case: INSERT HERE
     ```
     MAKE (:NodeLabel)-[]->(:NodeLabel);
     ```